 Parameter Description pTimer Pointer to a software timer object of type OS_TIMER. pfTimerRoutine Pointer to the routine of type OS_ROUTINE_VOID which shall be called by the kernel after the timer period has expired.
-Cycles Initial period in cycles.
-Must not be zero.
+Period Initial period in embOS system ticks.
+The data type OS_TIME is defined as an integer, therefore valid values are: 1 ≤ Period ≤ 215 - 1 = 0x7FFF for 8/16-bit CPUs.
+1 ≤ Period ≤ 231 - 1 = 0x7FFFFFFF for 32-bit CPUs.

 Once the period has expired, the callback routine will be called immediately (unless the current task is in a critical region or has interrupts disabled).
 The timer is not automatically started.
-This must be done explicitly by a call of $OS{TIMER\Start()}$ or $OS{TIMER\Restart()}$ .
+This must be done explicitly by a call of OS_TIMER_Start() or OS_TIMER_Restart().